Global sensitivity analysis of asymmetric energy harvesters: Results and discussion

 \subsection{Classical bistable energy harvester}

-The classical bistable oscillator is sensitive to excitation conditions as well as showed in \cite{Lopes}.
-So the system’s behavior through bifurcation diagrams with nominal parameters is assessed.
-The goal is to identify regions of the amplitude and frequency of excitation that imply distinct nominal dynamic behavior, being an essential step to sensitivity analysis.
+The classical bistable oscillator is sensitive to excitation conditions as shown in \cite{Lopes}.
+So, the system's behavior through bifurcation diagrams with nominal parameters is assessed.
+The goal is to identify regions of the amplitude and frequency of excitation that imply distinct nominal dynamic behavior, being an essential step in the sensitivity analysis.
 Figure~\ref{fig:bifurc_pmeh}a shows the bifurcation diagrams of the classical bistable energy harvester.
-The bifurcation diagram is performed sweeping the excitation amplitude to five frequency values established within the variance range.
+In the bifurcation diagram, sweeping the excitation amplitude to five frequency values established within the variance range is performed.
 For excitation frequencies of 0.64 and 0.72, the system presents a periodic behavior for the entire amplitude range.
 It is possible to identify low-energy orbit regions for lower amplitude values and high-energy orbits for larger values through a phase portrait and Poincare section in Fig.~\ref{fig:bifurc_pmeh}b.
 Alternatively, excitation frequencies of 0.8, 0.88, and 0.96 can lead to chaotic behavior and inter-well motion.

-In the sequel, two different dynamic behaviors from the bifurcation diagram are chosen to perform a sensitivity analysis using the Sobol indices, testing distinct scenarios.
-The first-order Sobol indices using the Monte Carlo method are calculated only twice as is an expensive process.
-In the following, we build and tuning the surrogate PCE model for both cases, using the Monte Carlo as a reference.
-It is worth highlighting the PCE model requires verifying from reference to guarantee the confidentiality of convergence and accuracy, as shown in the schematic representation of the methodology, Fig.~\ref{fig:project}.
+Two different dynamic behaviors from the bifurcation diagram are chosen to validate the metamodel, testing distinct scenarios.
+The first-order Sobol indices are calculated using the Monte Carlo method.
+The surrogate PCE model is constructed and tuned using Monte Carlo simulations as a reference.
+It is worth highlighting that the PCE model requires verification from a reference to guarantee the reliability of convergence and accuracy, as shown in the schematic representation of the methodology, Fig.~\ref{fig:project}.
 Finally, the accurately PCE model is used to explore several scenarios of excitation amplitude with low-cost processing.
 To illustrate this process, is selected nominal values $f = 0.147$ and $\Omega = 0.8$, as a periodic behavior and $f = 0.083$ and $\Omega = 0.8$, as a chaotic one.

 The first-order Sobol indices for the periodic case are shown in Fig.~\ref{fig:sobol_rang}a using MC and PCE methods.
 These indices reveal that $40\%$ of the system sensitivity is due to the piezoelectric coupling acting on the electrical equation $\kappa$, then $30\%$ for the frequency $\Omega$, $10\%$ for amplitude $f$, and $10\%$ for the reciprocal time constant $\lambda$.
 The influence of the piezoelectric coupling on the mechanical system $\chi$ and the damping ratio $\xi$ did not cause variability in power harvested.